Regd.No.: 126198/071/072

 Possibility of domestic flight delay or postponement due to bad weather in Himalayan regions which happens sometimes, in particular around Everest region Lukla, Phaplu, Annapurna / Mustang / Manang region Humde, Jomsom and on the Far West Dolpa, Simikot and Jumla region and on Far East sector Tumlingtar, and Taplejung area.

-Trekking in the remote areas or in as described above, especially during off season, you are highly advised to reserve extra days to prepare with some delays and avoid frustrating consequence.
+Trekking in remote areas or in as described above, especially during the off-season, you are highly advised to reserve extra days to prepare for some delays and avoid frustrating consequences.

-In case of flight cancellation pre-tour/post-tour, you need to borne accommodation and food costs yourself.
+In case of flight cancellation pre-tour/post-tour, you need to bear accommodation and food costs yourself.

 12: Our Responsible Adventure Policy:

-Our entire tour / trekking guide representing Team Himalaya Treks & Expeditions deserve all authority during tours and trekking / rafting or on climb .
+Our entire tour/trekking guide representing Team Himalaya Treks & Expeditions deserves all authority during tours and trekking/rafting or on climb.

-Team Himalaya Treks & Expeditions will ensure to make every effort comfortable and satisfactory in all our trips, but one must understand that Himalayan or Third World and Developing Countries like Nepal cannot afford much of Western and highly timed facilities sometimes depending upon the area of travel, however we will try our best to make your travel enjoyable with memorable time while with us.
+Team Himalaya Treks & Expeditions will ensure to make every effort comfortable and satisfactory in all our trips, but one must understand that Himalayan or Third World and Developing Countries like Nepal cannot afford much of Western and highly timed facilities sometimes depending upon the area of travel, however, we will try our best to make your travel enjoyable with memorable time while with us.

-Weather is another factor that directly impact on some trips, hence, patience in mind, enthusiasm and proper preparation before head is must.
+Weather is another factor that directly impacts some trips, hence, patience in mind, enthusiasm, and proper preparation before heading is a must.

 Your personal belongings:

-On any account, we’re not responsible for any loss or damage of your baggage / luggage or property even when it is shouldered by our porters, ponies or vehicles.
-Our trip escorts and guides will provide necessary safety precautions that this does not arise while with us.
+On any account, we’re not responsible for any loss or damage of your baggage/luggage or property even when it is shouldered by our porters, ponies, or vehicles.
+Our trip escorts and guides will provide necessary safety precautions so that this does not arise while with us.

 Papers & Documents:

-All necessary papers and documents should be presented in sequence for example to issue visa, necessary permits etc. We’re not accountable in case of any trip formality not completed in time before the trip departs on the absent of essential papers and documents.
+All necessary papers and documents should be presented in sequence for example to issue visas, necessary permits, etc. We’re not accountable in case of any trip formality not being completed in time before the trip departs in the absence of essential papers and documents.

 Trip Reviews (3)

 I did the Everest trek with Team Himalaya.
 It was one of the most amazing trips of my life.
-Incredible scenery, authentic Buddhist/Hindu culture and the highest Mountains in the world.
+Incredible scenery, authentic Buddhist/Hindu culture, and the highest Mountains in the world.
 I would recommend it to anyone visiting Nepal.
 My guide Rajendra was very professional and made sure I had an unforgettable journey.
 NAMASTE!

 21st Oct, 2020

-Thanks to whole team of Team Himalaya.
+Thanks to the whole team of Team Himalaya.

 Jason Flanagan